EDUCATION

 Figure 3.
 Pressure vs. composition isotherm for an ideal metal hydride

 Figure 3 uses the abbreviations M for metal and H for hydrogen.
-Hydrogen truly is atomic H 1 in the solid state, instead of H2 as a diatomic gas.
+Hydrogen truly is atomic H1 in the solid state, instead of H2 as a diatomic gas.
 Figure 3 is ideal in that the 2 solid phase region or "plateau" is perfectly flat and represents both absorption and desorption of hydrogen.
-Real metal hydrides usually exhibit slope and hysteresis on their plateaux, as shown in Figure 4.
+Real metal hydrides usually exhibit slope and hysteresis on their plateaus, as shown in Figure 4.
 This can be minimized through metal additives and heat treatment.

 Figure 4.
-Real metal hydrides usually have slope on their plateaux and a pressure difference between the absorption and desorption plateaux.
+Real metal hydrides usually have slope on their plateaus and a pressure difference between the absorption and desorption plateaus.
 This difference is called "hysteresis".

 At the midpoint of the plateau in Figure 3, H/M = 0.5.
 At this point we have 50% hydrogen-saturated metal and 50% metal hydride in equilibrium with hydrogen gas.
 We are now ready to examine this situation in the light of Gibbs' Phase Rule and to understand why there must be a pressure plateau in a metal hydride isotherm.
 First some definitions: